ewastasiak/Showcase/_posts/2018-09-05-much-post-very-jekyll — kopia.md

 date: 2019-06-22
 ---

-There's not much I have time to do lately, but when I DO have some time, I float kitten heads in grey browser limbo.
+There's not much I have time to do lately, but when I DO have some time, <a href="http://ewastasiak.pl/animated-svg/kittehfloat.html">I float kitten heads in a grey browser limbo</a>.
 Apparently.